-In short UXDs are like architects.
+In short, UXDs are like architects.
 We do market research, talk with clients, create blueprints called wireframes, prototypes, we iterate with the “workers”, and test if the design works in real life.

 Think about it like this:

 You want to build a new house.
 You have an idea and the land.
 You go to the architect and you talk, he does market research, talks with other architects, and observes how the other similar houses are made.
 He comes back to you and you guys refine the idea.
 He then goes heads down and creates a plan, draws blueprints, gets your approval, and hands this over to builders.
-Most of the time he’ll also work with landscape architect and interior designer.
-Then the builders build it, and the the designer and landscape architect finish the work with making it beautiful.
-In the end inspectors come to see if everything as should be, and give you the keys to your house.
+Most of the time he’ll also work with a landscape architect and interior designer.
+Then the builders build it, and the designer and landscape architect finish the work with making it beautiful.
+In the end, inspectors come to see if everything as should be, and give you the keys to your house.

 In this short story, you are the client, UX designer is the architect, builders are developers, landscape architect and interior designers are UI designers, and the inspectors are the quality assurance people.

 This would be a simple description of how I see a person working as UXD.
-And I write, how I see, because if you’d ask 10 people, what a UXD does or what UXD is, you’d probably get 10 different answers.
-Sometimes UX Designers, because of the needs of the clients (employers), have to also do other work, like create User Interfaces, code, do analytic… Those that can do this expertly are so called UX Ninjas or unicorns… honestly, I haven’t met one that would be expert in all of these different fields yet.
+And I write, how I see because if you’d ask 10 people, what a UXD does or what UXD is, you’d probably get 10 different answers.
+Sometimes UX Designers, because of the needs of the clients (employers), have to also do other work, like create User Interfaces, code, do analytic… Those that can do this expertly are so-called UX Ninjas or unicorns… honestly, I haven’t met one that would be expert in all of these different fields yet.
 If you meet one, please introduce us, I’d love to learn and talk to her/him.

 No matter how much of a specialist or a generalist a UXD is, we all strive to create UIs (user interfaces) that are: